 Mary Todd Lincoln paced the parlor alone.
-Hours before, she had witnessed the point-blank assassination of her husband Abraham Lincoln at the nearby Ford’s Theatre; now, she had been banished from the president’s bedside by a furious Secretary of War Edward Stanton, who kicked her out of the room when she began to cry hysterically.
+Hours before, she had witnessed the point-blank assassination of her husband Abraham Lincoln at the nearby Ford’s Theatre; now, she had been banished from the president’s bedside by a furious Secretary of War Edwin Stanton, who kicked her out of the room when she began to cry hysterically.
 Nearby, her husband was dying—but his wife of 23 years wouldn’t be there to see it.

 It was a stark preview of what awaited the First Lady after Lincoln’s death on April 15, 1865.
 Mary never saw her husband again.
 After his assassination, she struggled to survive—and became a laughingstock despite her precarious mental health.

 Today, we might see her erratic behavior as evidence of her possible bipolar disorder or as a sign of the trauma and loneliness she experienced during the chaotic days following her husband’s murder at the hands of actor and Confederate sympathizer John Wilkes Booth.
 But at the time, Mary’s behavior was seen as evidence that she was an improper woman.